RedPitaya/Documentation/appsFeatures/applications/bode/bode.rst

 .. note::

-    Plese take care that :ref:`position <anain>` are set to the correct input rage!
+    Please take care that :ref:`position <anain>` are set to the correct input rage!

 HW connections